 If you are a design professional or student in the fields of architecture, urban planning, or education who would be interested in helping inner-city youth learn about design and the built environment, consider volunteering at the Museum.
 Volunteers must be able to commit to a minimum of two Thursdays per month, but are strongly encouraged to attend each session.
 Volunteers must be 18 years of age or older.

 Students or recent graduates who are interested in a greater commitment to CityVision are invited to apply for an intern position in the Outreach Department.
 Interns act as volunteer instructors and assist with the administration of the program.
 Learn more about internships at the Museum.

 Become a school partner

-For more information, please contact the Associate Outreach Programs Coordinator at 202.272.2448 or email CityVision@nbm.org.
+For more information, please contact the Teen Programs Manager at 202.272.2448 or email CityVision@nbm.org.